yuanz4/IntelliCrawler/README.md

 # IntelliCrawler
-Independent study project with shuochi huang and cheng ding
+Independent study project with Shuochi Huang and Cheng Ding